GiovanniSalmeri/yellow-openstreetmap/README.md

 The following arguments are available, all but the first argument are optional:

-`Address` = GPS coordinates, or textual address (wrap multiple words into quotes), or name of points of interest file
+`Address` = GPS coordinates, or textual address (wrap multiple words into quotes), or name of POI (points of interest) file
 `Zoom` = zoom value, from 0 to 19
 `Style` = map style, e.g. `left`, `center`, `right`, `flexible`
 `Width` = map width, pixel or percent